AnWongDrew/teams_video_downloader/README.md

 Many educational institutions or organizations use Microsoft Teams for recording lectures, and these videos are often stored in a SharePoint drive with view-only permissions, preventing users from downloading them directly.
 This tool provides a solution to this problem by automating the process of extracting the video manifest links and downloading the videos using FFmpeg.

 The inspiration for this project came from the blog post [How to Download "View Only" Teams Meeting Recording Video from SharePoint](https://www.lisenet.com/2022/how-to-download-view-only-teams-meeting-recording-video-from-sharepoint/).
-By finding then open the page inspector, Click on the Network tab.
-Type videomanifest where it says “Filter URLs“, the which outlines the manual steps required to achieve this task.
-This tools use simple python script to automate the manual process.

-The inspiration for this project came from the blog post [How to Download "View Only" Teams Meeting Recording Video from SharePoint](https://www.lisenet.com/2022/how-to-download-view-only-teams-meeting-recording-video-from-sharepoint/).
 That blog post outlines the manual steps required to download "view-only" Teams meeting recordings from a SharePoint drive.
 The process involves using the browser's developer tools to locate the DASH XML URLs for the video files, which can then be used to download the videos.

 This project aims to automate that manual process by using a Python script to log in to the SharePoint drive, extract the necessary DASH XML URLs, and then download the videos using FFmpeg.
 By automating these steps, the Teams Video Downloader tool provides a more convenient and efficient way to access and save these lecture recordings for future use.

 ## Features